MillionConcepts/hostess/docs/index.md

 still feeling like code. `hostess` has a special emphasis on fitting intuitively and idiomatically into common data science and scientific analysis workflows, but is fundamentally a general-purpose utility and administration library.

+You can access the source code for `hostess` on github at: https://github.com/MillionConcepts/hostess

 ## cautions